 22222as the root user.

 deploy, that enables remote Docker builds on the target device (see Deploy to your Fleet).

 - Getty console attached to tty1 and serial.

 - Capable of entering local mode for rapid development of application containers locally.

 Note: Raspberry Pi devices don’t have Getty attached to serial.

-Both Prod and Dev variants will also allow the setting of a custom hostname via the
+Both development and production versions of balenaOS allow the setting of a custom hostname via

 "hostname": "my-new-hostname".
 Your device will then broadcast (via Avahi) on the network as

 my-new-hostname.local.
 If you don't set a custom hostname, the device will default to

 <short-UUID>.local.
 You can also set a custom hostname via the Supervisor API on device.